cecois/milljek/eoljek/_posts/2016-02-12-about-cover-letter-gloss.md

 I currently have a very rewarding and compelling full-time position at MIT Lincoln Laboratory (literally - I have won awards there).
 Prior to that I had a rewarding and successful full-time gig at Purdue University (literally - I won awards there and was granted tenure).

 My work at MIT Lincoln Laboratory is fun and fulfilling, both personally and professionally.
 I work with a very talented core personnel who are very dedicated to providing excellent service to the research wing of the Lab.
-My work there is generally to build web applications, APIs, and the sinews within and between various web-facing library systems (as well as the systems themselves) that wrangle a diverse and sprawling technological environment into a cogent, core set of library servies to the Lab community.
+My work there is generally to build web applications, APIs, and the sinews within and between various web-facing library systems (as well as some of the systems themselves) that wrangle a diverse and sprawling technological environment into a cogent, core set of library servies to the Lab community.

 ### ...But Ambitious